 We are slowly gyrating over the next 15km to reach the asphalt road SH38, where again we suffer that we can only go one way.
 In my opinion, this road is the responsibility of a road bicycle rider in the area - just like the rest.
 Like many others.
 The only problem is the possibility of closing the loop - you have to either drive relatively fast or somewhere overnight.
 SH38 is really strong and impressive, and then it's even better ....

-We get to the village of Kruja - there is a castle, a small market and probably the most tours and tourists from all the places we have seen in Albania.
+We reach the town of Kruja - there is a castle, a small market and probably the most trips and tourists from all places that we saw in Albania.
 No wonder, down there is a nice panorama with the sea, Tirana and some lakes.
-It's clouding, it's going to rain right now.
-We, however, run the risk and go a small uphill ride to Teqeja e Sari Salltikut.
-Jesus Christ, Nazare, as steep and high there.
-The Krui castle lies some 550m above sea level and is considered a good and high observation point.
+It is cloudy, it will start to rain soon.
+However, we take the risk and we go up a small driveway to Teqeja e Sari Salltikut.
+Jesus Christ of Nazareth, how steep and high there.
+The castle in Krui lies somehow at 550m above sea level and is considered a good and high observation point.
 Our reflection adds to this almost 7km with an average of 8%.
 Some kilometers exceed the average of 14%.